Lemon Ginger Tonic Mocktail

 1. Make the Lemon–Ginger Syrup

-Pour in the chilled tonic water and stir gently once or twice to integrate without killing carbonation.
+Slowly pour in the chilled tonic water and stir once or twice only to integrate.
+Minimal agitation preserves carbonation and keeps the drink crisp rather than soft.

-Pour into ice-filled glasses and garnish with lemon peel twists and thin ginger slices.
+Pour into ice-filled glasses and garnish with lemon peel twists and thin fresh ginger slices.
+Serve right away while cold, lively, and structurally sharp.

 *Notes